SystemsApproach/private5g/radio.rst

    but probably needs to include more discussion on small cells.
 May include an overview of WiFi-6 (at the radio/scheduling level).

+   Emphasizes use cases, which can be anchored in features of the radio (which the rest of the stack then need to take into account).

 For anyone familiar with wireless access technologies like Wi-Fi, the cellular network is most unique due to its approach to sharing the available radio spectrum among its many users, all the while allowing